The Search

 brooklyn apartments

-To rent an apartment in New York City, you need to demonstrate that you can reliably pay your rent, usually with a combination of good credit and an annual salary of 40-45 times the monthly rent.
-That can be an impossible hurdle to clear, given today's sky-high rents.
-In that case, you'll need to find a co-signer—someone who will be on the lease with you and therefore fully liable for any unpaid rent—or a guarantor who agrees to pay the rent if you don't.
+To rent an apartment in New York City, you need to demonstrate that you can reliably pay your rent, usually with a combination of good credit and an annual salary of 40 to 45 times the monthly rent.
+That can be an impossible hurdle to clear, given NYC's notoriously sky-high rents.
+In that case, you'll need to find a co-signer—someone who will be on the lease with you and, therefore, fully liable for any unpaid rent—or a guarantor who agrees to pay the rent if you don't.

-In NYC, co-signers and guarantors are generally required to have a credit score of at least 700, an annual income of 75-80 times the monthly rent, and often must reside in the tri-state area (New York, Connecticut, or New Jersey) to be within easy suing distance if something goes wrong.
+In NYC, co-signers and guarantors are generally required to have a credit score of at least 700 and an annual income of 75 to 80 times the monthly rent.
+They often must reside in the tri-state area (New York, Connecticut, or New Jersey) to be within easy suing distance if something goes wrong.
 Some landlords will only accept guarantors who are NY residents for the same reason.

 Many renters look first to their parents or other older relatives to serve as guarantors.
 If they're retired or lacking a steady income, they likely won't be acceptable to a landlord.
 While friends or employers can also guarantee a rental, non-relatives are frequently reluctant to shoulder the financial liability if you or a roommate defaults.

-In lieu of a guarantor, it used to be possible to pay several months of rent in advance, which was helpful for those with shaky credit or lower incomes who had money in the bank.
-However, this option was taken off the table a few years ago with the passage of major tenant protection laws aimed at reducing the upfront costs of securing an apartment in New York.
+In lieu of a guarantor, it used to be possible to pay several months of rent in advance, which was helpful for those with shaky credit or renters with lower incomes but money in the bank.
+However, this option was taken off the table a few years ago with the passage of major renter protection laws aimed at reducing the upfront costs of securing an apartment in New York.
 It’s now illegal for a landlord to take prepaid rent and/or additional security on top of the typical one-month security

 Don't despair: Here are six options to explore if you can't find a guarantor or co-signer: